FormidableLabs/terraform-aws-serverless/README.md

 Once these groups exist, an AWS superuser can then attach these groups to AWS individual users as appropriate for the combination of service + stage + role (admin, developer, CI).
 Or, the IAM group attachments could be controlled via Terraform as well!

 The main upshot of this is after attachment, a given AWS user has the minimum necessary privileges for exactly the level of Serverless framework commands they need.
-Our sister Serverless application [reference project][ref_project] documentation has many examples of various `serverless` commands and which IAM group can properly run them.
+Our example Serverless application [reference project][ref_project] documentation has many examples of various `serverless` commands and which IAM group can properly run them.

 [serverless]: https://serverless.com/
 [Terraform]: https://www.terraform.io